Best Off-Road Jacks: Save Your Bacon on the Trails

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-- With the slim shape, this jack can be used in tight spaces
+- Slim shape can be used in tight spaces

 - Works well with larger tires

-- Works with the two-piece handle and socket
+- Easy to use two-piece handle and socket

 - Solid base stand is sold separately